One Shocker Family Handbook

 Starting college is a significant milestone, not just for your student but for you as well.
 It represents the culmination of years of hard work and dedication, and we understand that this moment brings with it a mix of emotions – pride, excitement, and perhaps a bit of nervousness.
 Rest assured, your student is entering an environment that is supportive, engaging, and designed to help them thrive both academically and personally.

-At Wichita State University, we are committed to fostering a vibrant and inclusive community where students are encouraged to explore their passions, challenge themselves, and grow.
+At Wichita State University, we are committed to fostering a vibrant and welcoming community where students are encouraged to explore their passions, challenge themselves, and grow.
 Our staff is dedicated to providing a range of services and resources that support student development and well-being.
 From academic advising and tutoring to counseling and extracurricular activities, we are here to ensure that your student has every opportunity to succeed.

 Inside this handbook, you will find helpful information about the college transition process; academic requirements and support services; including opportunities and resources for student engagement beyond the classroom.